Top 10 Most Expensive & Cheapest Manhattan Neighborhoods to Rent for 2022

 This neighborhood has access to Central Park, Morningside Park, and Riverside Park, and is home to plenty of great restaurants.

-Try the PropertyNest rent affordability calculator and find out what salary you should be making in to rent in your desired Brooklyn neighborhood.
+Try the PropertyNest rent affordability calculator and find out what salary you should be making in order to rent in your desired Manhattan neighborhood.